 Again, let's walk through that process together with Psalm 26.

-- 1) We'll begin with verses 1-7, the first three stanzas. - a) What were David's requests?
+- 1) We'll begin with the first stanza, verses 1-7. - a) What were David's requests?

 b) On what basis did he make these requests?
 List or summarize what he said about himself.